top of page

 • Eat bitter greens (like arugula or dandelion)

-• Apple cider vinegar in a small glass of water before meals (not suitable for everyone )
+• Try apple cider vinegar in a small glass of water before meals (not suitable for everyone)

 • Avoid overeating and chew mindfully

-• Stress can have a huge impact on digestion so relax at meals & make it a screen free zone.
+• Stress can have a huge impact on digestion, so relax at meals and make it a screen-free zone.

 2. The Role of Fibre & the Microbiome